The Anatomy of a Gluten Free, Allergy Friendly Pancake

 Pancakes Vs. Waffles – What’s The Difference?

-In a nutshell, waffle batter is basically pancake batter that’s a little thicker, and with oil.
+In a nutshell, one can argue that waffle batter is basically pancake batter that’s a little thicker, and with oil.
 Most waffle recipes call for 2 – 4 TBSP of oil.
 Yes, it’s that easy.

 You can convert any of your favorite pancake recipes into waffle recipes by keeping this in mind.
-We have a Waring Pro Double Waffle maker that we simply adore.
+I have a Waring Pro Double Waffle maker that I simply adore.
 It makes two waffles at once, and with a house full of teenagers, that’s totally a needed kitchen appliance.

 Related Recipe: Pumpkin Waffles